-This recipe is taken from Phil Vickery’s book ‘Seriously Good!
+I have adapted this recipe from Phil Vickery’s book ‘Seriously Good!
 Gluten-free Baking’.
-The only change I’ve made is that I’ve used Dove’s Gluten Free Plain White Flour rather than the flour mix Phil recommends with the recipe and also used my own method to bake it blind.
+I’ve used Doves Farm Gluten Free Plain White Flour rather than the flour mix Phil recommends with the recipe (just for convenience as Doves’ is readily available in the supermarket).
+I’ve adjusted a few other ingredients and quantities and also added some of my own method instructions.
 I found it to work perfectly and was pleasantly surprised as to how nicely it turned out.
 Hope you have as much success as I did.
 Do let me know if you have any questions!

-These quantities make enough pastry for a 4cm deep, 24cm round tart or flan case.
+These quantities make enough pastry for a 4cm deep, 24cm round tart or flan tin.

 1 tsp xanthum gum

 1 egg, beaten, at room temperature + water (see recipe method below)